laserpants/area-51/docs/README.md

 newtype Scheme = Scheme (Type Name)
 ```

-Type schemes encode polymorphic types &mdash; types parameterized by some number of type variables (possibly zero).
+Type schemes encode polymorphic types &mdash; types parameterized by some number (possibly zero) of type variables.
 These variables are said to be *bound* in the type scheme under consideration.

 | Type scheme                        | Bound variables | Type rep. (Haskell expression)                                               |
 | ---------------------------------- | --------------- | ---------------------------------------------------------------------------- |